-The legislation builds on Section 53 of Act 80 19 V.S.A. paragraph 10g of the 2005 session.
+The legislation builds on Section 53 of Act 80 of 2005 (19 V.S.A. paragraph 10g).
 That legislation requires the Agency to develop a numerical grading system to assign a priority rating to paving, roadway, bridge, and bridge maintenance projects.
 It requires the rating system to include asset management-based factors which are objective and quantifiable including: